FrankzAlarcon/Rick-and-Morty-API/README.md

-# Rick and Morty API
+# Rick and Morty API's Project
 In this project all the information about the characters was obtained using "fetch" to [Rick and Morty API](https://rickandmortyapi.com/ "Rick and Morty API").

 ## About the project